johanley/postscript-notes/README.md

 You almost always use the CMYK color space for print outputs, and RGB for an output being viewed on a screen.

-## Idiom: Move all items in a dict to the namespace
+## Idiom: Move all Dict Items to the Namespace
 A dict is passed on the operand stack.
 To move the contents of the dict into the namespace:
 ```